Effectively Controlling Reasoning Models through Thinking Intervention: : A Novel Paradigm to Control Reasoning Models

-This formulation highlights that interventions are strategically designed based on the specific reasoning path observed, enabling context-aware modifications at critical junctures.
+\textbf{General paradigm.} Given the autoregressive nature of reasoning LLMs, we propose interventions that can insert new tokens or revise existing tokens within the reasoning chain.
+Formally, we define an \emph{intervention function} $\intervention: \vocabseq \times \vocabseq \rightarrow \vocabseq \cup \{\nointervention\}$ that determines when and how to intervene in the LLM reasoning process: where $x$ is the input context and $r_{<i}$ represents all reasoning tokens generated up to step $i-1$.
+The output sequence $\revisedChain$ replaces the existing partial reasoning chain.
+The modified reasoning generation process can thus be formalized as: This formulation highlights that interventions are strategically designed based on the specific reasoning path observed, enabling context-aware modifications at critical junctures.
 The revised reasoning chain $\revisedChain$ can incorporate corrective feedback, alternative reasoning approaches, or relevant domain knowledge that addresses errors or gaps identified in the current reasoning flow.
 This generalized framework accommodates both token insertion and revision, providing a flexible and powerful mechanism for dynamically guiding the reasoning process.